Comparison of Noise Temperature of Rydberg-Atom and Electronic Microwave Receivers

 The addition of a microwave local oscillator (LO) in a Rydberg atom sensor (Fig.\,\ref{fig:simple}e) allows both amplitude and phase detection and biases the system to an high responsivity point.
 This was first shown in \cite{Simons-heterodyne2019}, with a record sensitivity demonstrated shortly after in \cite{jing2020atomic}.
 The same method is used in a recent experiment at 10.68\,GHz with an electric field detection state-of-the-art sensitivity of $1.25\,\uvmshz$ \cite{cai2022}.
 This coherent receiver is now directly analogous to a heterodyne microwave electronic receiver.
 A complementary sensitivity improvement approach is the addition of RF structures that confine or enhance the incident RF field (Fig.\,\ref{fig:simple}f).
-Demonstrated examples include locating the atomic sensing region close to the surface of a co-planar waveguide inside a vacuum chamber \cite{MeyerPhysRevApplied.15.014053} and placing the vapor cell inside a split-ring resonator to achieve a resonant field enhancement factor of 100 at 1.3\,GHz \cite{Hollowaysplitringdoi:10.1063/5.0088532}.
+Demonstrated examples include locating the atomic sensing region close to the surface of a co-planar waveguide inside a vacuum chamber \cite{MeyerPhysRevApplied.15.014053}, embedding a parallel-plate resonator inside the vapor cell providing a field enhancement factor of $16$ at $4.35\,\mathrm{GHz}$ \cite{andersoncavitydoi:10.1063/1.5038550}, and placing the vapor cell inside a split-ring resonator to achieve a resonant field enhancement factor of 100 at 1.3\,GHz \cite{Hollowaysplitringdoi:10.1063/5.0088532}.

 A sensitivity comparison between coherent atomic and mixer-based electronic receivers is not straightforward.
 The latter is characterized by noise figure (NF) or noise-equivalent temperature ($T_\mathrm{noise}$ or NET), whereas the atomic sensor sensitivity is more appropriately quoted as a noise-equivalent field (NEF) in units of $\mathrm{V}\, \mathrm{m}^{-1} \,\mathrm{Hz}^{-1/2}$.
-One could square the NEF to convert to NEP, but this requires a definition of a specific antenna aperture, as discussed in \cite{kunz2018}.
+One could square the NEF to convert to NEP, but this requires a definition of a specific antenna aperture, as discussed in \cite{Meyer_2020,fancher}.
 The goals of this paper are to: (1) define antenna aperture in two ways that lead to fair comparisons between Rydberg-atom and electronic receivers; (2) define a noise temperature of a port-coupled atomic system that is independent of the specific antenna aperture and therefore comparable to LNA-mixer receiver noise temperature; and (3) formulate a tradeoff for the port coupling that minimizes noise and maximizes sensitivity.